petomer-codes/petomer-website/research/bbtrajectories.md

 - Among females, trajectory groups differed in gestational age, birth weight measures, and some summaries of estradiol and testosterone
 - Among males, gestational age differed by trajectory group, while hormone summaries were less clearly separated

+## Paper

+The paper is forthcoming and will be linked here when accesible.

 ## Why it mattered to me

 This project was exciting because it combined longitudinal modeling with a developmental health question in an area where little is known.
 Rather than assuming all infants follow the same pattern, the LCMM approach made it possible to describe heterogeneity in breast tissue trajectories and generate more focused questions for future research.
+I also got the amazing opporunity to present this work at the National Institutes of Health in Bethesda, and the annual meetings for the Society of Epidemiological Research and the Society of Perinatal and Pediatric Epidemiological Research.

+Below is a picture of me presenting at SER!